HeftyStudios/community-requests/README.md

 # community-requests
-An public repository for the purpose of receiving feedback and issue management.
+A public repository for the purpose of community provided feedback and issue management.

 ## Contribution Guidelines
 Categorise issues using the 'labels' and 'type'.